ToxSearch: Evolving Prompts for Toxicity Search in Large Language Models: Ethical Considerations

 \section{Ethical Considerations}

-This work is conducted solely for LLM safety evaluation and model hardening.
-We analyze toxic content only to characterize risks in existing systems, using prompts from publicly available harmful-question datasets, and no human subjects were involved.
-Acknowledging the dual-use nature of adversarial research, Our GitHub repository omits raw prompt corpora and any material that would enable reconstruction of attack strategies.
-All artifacts are intended for research on safety evaluation and defenses, not for deployment or dissemination of adversarial content.
+This study is conducted solely to evaluate LLM safety and characterize risks in deployed systems; no human subjects were involved.
+Given the dual-use nature of adversarial prompt research, our GitHub repository omits raw prompt corpora.
+The dataset is available via a (\href{https://drive.google.com/drive/folders/1xGxkHO20Oe1hdYCF2l7T5eH26n55vdnP?usp=share_link}{Google Drive folder}) and is distributed under controlled access for legitimate research use.